unimatrix2/guess-who-sampled/DevelopmentProcess.md

 then, how come there is a play again button if the data is gone?
 There is a function that stores the full array, so when the game is won or lost, the function "resets" the array, bringing back the levels (I will spec this out in the next section).
 This unfortunate decision was made because of the previous, questionable decision.
-By not having raw data inside the properties, manipulating the objects mutated the properties because they store a function call, so re-setting the array ensured identical node elements.
+By not having raw data inside the properties, manipulating the array mutated the data inside the properties because they store a function call, so re-setting the array ensured identical html elements.

 ![level-progression 10](images/level-progression.png)